Glossary

 transaction

-A request/response pair that is associated with a given mock service.
+A request/response pair that is associated with a given virtual service.
 For example, in the Swagger Petstore, GET /pet/{petId} and the associated response is a transaction.
 A request in a transaction can be a full, valid request, like the Petstore example, or an expression that can be matched to a broader range of real requests.
 BlazeMeter comes with four pre-configured groups of transactions: AWS S3; Facebook Login; Salesforce Login; Open Banking.

 trigger URL